kernt/linuxtools/README.md

 is useful but always chooses the latest version, and especially when using testing or unstable, it is sometimes necessary to temporarily downgrade a package from the latest version available.

+Will be deletet if portet to new repo